 blood vessels and nerves throughout the body.
 Thus “muscle tension

-headache” can mean very simply “headache due to tight muscles pulling or pressing
+headache” can simply mean a “headache due to tight muscles pulling or pressing

 on pain-sensitive structures” but from there it has been a short trip to